mharen/mharen.github.io/blog/2009/2009-07-bringing-some-gmail-archive-love-to.md

 This process has worked wonders for me—really!
 So now my problem is this: I’m in the office after some paternity leave and I have hundreds of messages to run through.
 This leaves me missing gmail’s shortcut key for archiving.
 With a quick press of the “y” key, I can archive messages in gmail and I wanted that in Outlook, too!
 Here’s how I did it.

 First, create a certificate so you can sign the macro we’re about to create.
-Do this by following <a href="http://grok.lsu.edu/Article.aspx?articleId=593">these instructions</a> (this is my abbreviated version):
+Do this by following [these instructions](http://grok.lsu.edu/Article.aspx?articleId=593) (this is my abbreviated version):
 <blockquote>

 Open *Start &gt; All Programs &gt; Microsoft Office &gt; MS Office Tools &gt; Digital Certificate for VBA Projects*